A guesthouse with character

 From a deaconess home to a guesthouse

-For many years, the house served as a retirement home for deaconesses after they had retired.
+For many years, the house served as a home for deaconesses after they had retired.
 The house was named “In Memory of Sister Regine,” after the first matron at Haraldsplass, Regine Waage.

 At that time, the building housed 22 apartments for the sisters, apartments for the matron and the caretaker, as well as a few rooms for sisters in service.
 The home also had a dining room adjacent to the kitchen, as well as a cozy lounge.